rahulhomepoint/dubai-real-estate-expo/README.md

 # Dubai Real Estate Expo

-A modern, responsive website for the Dubai Real Estate Expo featuring exhibitors, properties, speakers, and event information.
+A modern, high-contrast landing page for the Dubai Real Estate Expo built with Next.js 15, React 19, and Tailwind CSS.

 ## 🚀 Quick Start